ben-23-96/flight_finder_cli/README.md

 # Flight Finder

-A command-line interface (CLI) application to search for flights based on various criteria.
+A command-line interface (CLI) application to search for flights based on various criteria using kiwi's tequila API.

 ## Usage